gpbl/react-day-picker/docs/APIProps.md

 **Type**: `Date` **Default**: The current month

 The month to display in the calendar.
+This differs from the [`initialMonth`](#initialmonth) props as it causes the calendar to re-render when its value changes.

 ### months